amygdalama/blog-source/content/tutorials/phonebook.md

     # ex.py
     import sys

-    print "The arguments given to the interpreter are: " print sys.argv
+    print "The arguments given to the interpreter are:" print sys.argv

 What happens when you execute the script giving it some arguments?

     :::console
-    $ python ex.py red flowers hi
+    $ python ex.py cats dragons frogs
     The arguments given to the interpreter are:
-    ['ex.py', 'red', 'flowers', 'hi']
+    ['ex.py', 'cats', 'dragons', 'frogs']

 So `sys.argv` is a list, containing the name of the script (`'ex.py'`), and then the three arguments we passed, all represented as strings.